 Long-Term Disability accommodations

-Once you are registered, your ODS Access Counselor will meet with you and determine your eligibility for the service.
+Once you are registered, your CDR Access Counselor will meet with you and determine your eligibility for the service.
 All referrals will be directed to the accessible transportation coordinator, to set up the initial schedule.

 Temporary Disability Accommodations